dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 In order to bypass this issue, a smaller antenna is mounted onto a moving vehicle, and the vehicle takes various snapshots of the same spot of environment over a moving trajectory.
 This creates the illusion of a larger radar aperture by combining multiple viewpoints, thus producing a larger "Synthetic Aperture".

-A real SAR collects data in the following steps (May be difficult to see on github dark mode)
+A real SAR collects data in the following steps:

 ![](img/Readme/RealSARFlow2.png)